 Example: “I found 3 comparable sales and their average DOM is 3,459.
 Wow this is a great deal, i think.
 Now let me go stick my head in the toilet.”

-: Stands for “Earnest Money Deposit”.
+EMD: Stands for “Earnest Money Deposit”.
 In other words, how much money someone is willing to put with a contract to show their commitment to buying.
-When dealing with a seller, it should be $0.00.
-When dealing with a buyer, it should be as much as humanly possible.
+When dealing with a seller, it should be $0.00 (but here’s what to do if your seller wants an earnest money deposit) When dealing with a buyer, it should be as much as humanly possible.

 Example: “[Seller] How much of an EMD are you going to give me?”
 [Investor/Wholesaler] “Well typically I don’t put any EMD on houses that are under $100,000 purchase price, but in this case, I guess I’ll do $10.00 just to make it final”.

 FSBO: Stands for “For Sale by Owner” .
 Just don’t bother with these people.
 You’ll end up hurting yourself from banging your head against the wall so much.

 Example: “I’m going to go door knock on a bunch of FSBO’s today and try to find a motivated seller.
 I feel like wasting my time, gas, money, energy and life.”

 FTS: Everyone should know this one.
 It’s an acronym for “Fuck This Shit”.
 It what an investor might say if the seller is being unrealistic on the price, if they won’t give you a key to the house, or if you’re tired of dealing with tire kicking buyers who want to Owner Finance your wholesale deals.

 Example: “What do you mean you don’t want to give me a key to the house?
 How do you expect me to sell a house that I can’t get in?
 Fuck this shit.”